Javatpoint Logo

 Water consumption is determined by population, household size, growth, and economic progress.
 Climate change, for instance, has raised burdens on natural water supplies, particularly in industries and agricultural irrigation.

 The significant challenges with water are scarcity of water, unsafe drinking water, and waterborne ailments.
-Not having access to safe drinking water was responsible for 80% of all global fatalities.
-Waterborne infections, including hepatitis A, dysentery, and severe diarrhoea, kill around 5 million people yearly.
+Not having safe drinking water was responsible for 80% of all global fatalities.
+Waterborne infections, including hepatitis A, dysentery, and severe diarrhea, kill around 5 million people yearly.

 Approximately 900 million to 1.1 billion people worldwide do not have safe drinking water, and 2.4 billion do not even have access to basic sanitation.
 Water consumption is growing faster than the rapidly growing population.
 While the world's population has tripled in the last 70 years, water consumption has grown sixfold.
 According to the United Nations, 5 billion of the world's 8 billion people will live in water-stressed areas by 2025.
 Many of these folks will struggle to get enough water to satisfy their basic requirements.

 Water consumption is increasing as populations have grown, agriculture has progressed, modernization has developed, and livelihoods have improved.
 While famine, misuse, and pollution have reduced supply.
 Water is frequently extracted from lakes, rivers, and wetlands, inflicting significant environmental harm.
-"Worldwide, groundwater is being drained by the demands of megacities and agriculture, while fertilizer runoff and pollution are jeopardizing water quality and human health," according to a 2003 United Nations report.
+"Worldwide, the demands are draining groundwater of megacities and agriculture, while fertilizer runoff and pollution are jeopardizing water quality and human health," according to a 2003 United Nations report.

 Safe drinking water and hygiene are severe challenges in many developing nations, from shanty towns and areas to urban, impoverished metropolises.
-However, in remote areas, the poor may dig wells and care for their crops' freshness.
+However, low-income people may dig wells and care for their crops' freshness in remote areas.

 Aim